Zestfor

 As a leadership style, leading from the front means playing an active and visible role in the everyday running of a company or organisation.
 Business leaders who adopt this style choose to connect with team members, customers, and stakeholders on the “front line” of the operation.

-Many leaders hold the belief that they cannot ask their team to do something they wouldn’t do themselves.
+Many leaders believe they cannot ask their team to do something they wouldn’t do themselves.
 Whilst this principle has merit, it can sometimes prove unrealistic in practice.
 The challenge lies in understanding when to lead from the front and when alternative strategies might yield better results.

 Key Characteristics of Leading from the Front